Kali98/note_manager/README.md

 # What is required for running the project
-Python3 along with the Django framework and pgAdmin for managing the PostgreSQL database.
-All of the other unmentioned requirements are listed within 'requirements.txt'.
-To install these requirements; navigate to the directory where the project will be cloned/installed.
-Create and activate a virtual environment, clone the project and enter it's directory ( **cd note_manager** ).
+To run the project you'll primarily need Python3 to execute '.py' files and pgAdmin to setup the database.
+All of the other unmentioned requirements such as Django and Django REST frameworks are listed within the 'requirements.txt' file.
+To install the contents of this file; navigate to the directory where you'll clone/install the project.
+Create and activate a virtual environment, clone the project and proceed to it's directory ( **cd note_manager** ).

-To install all requirements; enter the command below.
+To install the contents of 'requirements.txt'; enter the command below.
 ```
 pip install -r requirements.txt
 ```